harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 {% highlight haskell %}
 :{
+-- This will let us step our game state forward in time in a way that lets us -- continually check for validity. import Control.Monad.Extra (iterateM)
+:}
+{% endhighlight %}

+{% highlight haskell %}
+:{
 -- We'll use these to make modifications to coordinates as we stick different -- UI elements together. import Control.Arrow (first, second)